Yoru098/Ajola-Nuker-bot/README.md

 1. Download this repository
 2. cd to the repository
 3. type ``node install``
-4. enter in ur token in TOKEN
+4. enter in your token in TOKEN
 5. and read my notes to understand how to change the amount of pings and the messages

 __REMEMBER__ if you get banned i'ts not my fault